pablo-sampaio/swarm_ev3/README.md

 ## Other Informations

-These projects were developed by professor Pablo A. Sampaio, with undergrad students.
+These projects were developed by professor Pablo A. Sampaio, with undergraduate students.
 Some of the algorithms were published in conferences.

-**TODO**: add references here
+## References

+P. Azevedo Sampaio and J. Washington Pereira, ["Multi-Robot Navigation and Exploration in Graphs with Entrance-Dependent Identification of the Edges,"](https://ieeexplore.ieee.org/document/9018598) 2019 Latin American Robotics Symposium (LARS), 2019 Brazilian Symposium on Robotics (SBR) and 2019 Workshop on Robotics in Education (WRE), Rio Grande, Brazil, 2019, pp. 323-328, doi: 10.1109/LARS-SBR-WRE48964.2019.00063.

 --